US: Russia spent $300M to covertly influence world politics

 Image: AP

-Washington, Sep 14 (AP) Russia has covertly spent more than $300 million since 2014 to try to influence politicians and other officials in more than two dozen countries, the State Department alleges in a newly released cable.
+WASHINGTON (AP) — Russia has covertly spent more than $300 million since 2014 to try to influence politicians and other officials in more than two dozen countries, the State Department alleges in a newly released cable.

 The cable released Tuesday cites a new intelligence assessment of Russia’s global covert efforts to support policies and parties sympathetic to Moscow.
 The cable does not name specific Russian targets but says the U.S. is providing classified information to select individual countries.